-Film review of the psychological horror starring Jodie Foster, Anthony Hopkins and Scott Glenn.
+Film review of the psychological horror about a rookie FBI agent hunting a serial killer.
+Starring Jodie Foster, Anthony Hopkins and Scott Glenn.

 Cast & credits

 Producers: Ronald M. Bozman, Edward Saxon, Kenneth Utt.